sffriend/todo/README.md

 This is the repository for our 486 todo application.

-Don't mess it up, or Carl will kill you.
+Don't mess it up, or Stephanie will kill you.